 Brand Safer Brand SKU HGC704116 Weight (lb.)
 1.05 Width (in.)
 2.3 Prop 65 No Height (in.)
 6.5 Length (in.)
-4.1 UPC 24654551183 Lead Time Due to social distancing requirements, this product ships in 7-10 Business Days Bug Type Aphids, Spider Mites, Thrips, Whiteflies Application Type Liquid Product Type Insecticide OMRI Certified Yes Usage Area Indoor & Outdoor Concentration Concentrated Concentration Ratio 2 1/2 oz per Gallon Ingredient Base Organic Based
+4.1 UPC 24654551183 Shipping Restrictions AK, HI Lead Time This product ships in 7-10 Business Days Bug Type Aphids, Spider Mites, Thrips, Whiteflies Application Type Liquid Product Type Insecticide OMRI Certified Yes Usage Area Indoor & Outdoor Concentration Concentrated Concentration Ratio 2 1/2 oz per Gallon Ingredient Base Organic Based

 - Product Q&A